Prathamesh314/StudentForm/README.md

 ```
 docker-compose up -d [Make sure docker is running on your system]
 ```
+- Create a new Database name :- fullstack

 - Run **DemoProjectApplication.java** in **src** Folder

 - Now it is time to run front-end